RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

    **not supported**.
 {{< /note >}}

-## Determining Docker image sources
+## Determining container image sources

-Every pod in your deployed application has a source repository.
+Every pod in your deployed application has a source registry.
 You can determine the sources by running this command:

 ```